 [cf. telephone number = (country code and) area code (and exchange) + subscriber]

-The (sub)net (or default) mask indicates where the division is.
+The (sub)net (or default) mask, a separate 32-bit value, indicates where the division is.
 A 1 bit in mask indicates corresponding bit of IP address is part of network ID, a 0 bit indicates part of host ID.

 In classful IP addressing the boundary falls between octets.
 A 255 in mask indicates all 8 bits of that octet are 1's and so the corresponding octet of the IP address is part of the network ID.